These pictures of head lice show what they can look like at multiple stages of their life cycle.

 What do head lice look like?

-Head lice look like small, wingless bugs equipped with 3 pairs of legs designed to crawl from hair strand to hair strand.
-Head lice are approximately the size of a sesame seed, and vary in color from clear to reddish brown depending on when they last fed.
-While head lice do not jump or fly, they can move quickly from one head to another.
+Head lice look like small, wingless bugs equipped with 3 pairs of legs.
+Designed to crawl from hair strand to hair strand, lice do not jump or fly, but move quickly from one head to another.
+Head lice are small, approximately the size of a sesame seed.
+They can vary in color from clear to reddish brown depending on when they last fed.

 Lice in the Nymph Stage